 Before Race Day

-- First things first, don’t forget to enter!
+- First things first, don’t forget to enter (2024 entries now closed)!
 There are no entries on the day, and once the deadline passes (or entries sell out) no more entries are available.
 There’s nothing worse than months of training and fundraising only to find out you can’t take part!

 - The Admiral Swansea Bay 10k is a run open to all abilities, whether you’re an experienced runner looking for a challenge or someone looking for a fun run to raise money for a good cause.
 No matter what your skill level or your speed there’s no need to worry – it’s a fun relaxed atmosphere, with plenty of spectator support to help you across the line, and lots of other first timers just like you!